-Several businesses end up letting their social pages lapse into a state of dormancy because they get discouraged due to low engagement and struggle to create valuable, unique content that resonates with their followers and potential community members.
+Several businesses let their social pages lapse into dormancy because they get discouraged due to low engagement and struggle to create valuable, unique content that resonates with their followers and potential community members.

 If you leave your accounts like this, chances are prospects that look for your brand on social media will automatically assume that you have shut shop because your social presence is dead.
 The inactivity can also impact your credibility and signal that you don’t take an active interest in your customers.
-Not only will you end up losing your existing customers by failing to maintain a community on social media, but you will also find it difficult to get the attention of new prospects.
+Not only will you lose your existing customers by failing to maintain a community on social media, but you will also find it challenging to get the attention of new prospects.

 Even though it may feel tempting to delete all social media accounts and get a fresh start, it is not ideal.
-You will lose your existing username (which can be hard to get because they are allotted on a first-come, first-serve basis), follower list, and even the posts you have created.
-Luckily, there are ways to resuscitate your accounts without having to start over completely.
+You will lose your existing username (which can be hard to get because they are allotted on a first-come, first-served basis), follower list, and even the posts you have created.
+Luckily, there are ways to renew your accounts without starting over completely.

 Read on for tips to keep in mind while revamping your social strategy.

 1. Evaluate Your Existing Content and Community Strategies